pranaya99/Poem-Generator-with-Google-Gemini/README.md

 #  Poem Generator with Google Gemini

-A ReactxVite web application that generates beautiful poems using Google Gemini AI.
+A React web application that generates beautiful poems using Google Gemini AI.
 Watch as new poems appear every 30 seconds!

 ## ✨ Features